Is teaching right for you? Are you right for teaching?

 - 4-year undergraduate options in music, mathematics, family studies (P-3), or physical education

-If you intend to minor in education or want to be admitted to the 4- or 5-year teaching programs you should take EDUC 500/935.
+If you intend to minor in education or want to be admitted to the 4- or 5-year teaching programs you should take EDUC 500/935A.

-- Documentation of a minimum of 65 hours of fieldwork verified by a supervisor
+- documentation of a minimum of 60 hours of fieldwork verified by a supervisor,

-- A brief summary of the types of work you have undertaken in schools (e.g., teaching lessons designed by others, designing and teaching your own lessons, lecturing, leading class discussions, correcting student work, chaperoning school field trips)
+- a brief summary of the types of work you have undertaken in schools (e.g., teaching lessons designed by others, designing and teaching your own lessons, lecturing, leading class discussions, correcting student work, chaperoning school field trips), and

-Completed petition forms should be returned with the accompanying documentation either directly to Tom Schram or to the Internship office (Morrill 107).
+Completed petition forms should be returned with the accompanying documentation either directly to the Director or to the EDUC 500 office (Morrill 107).
 Please note that the waiver is NOT automatically granted upon completion of the process.

 Please note that because of the large number of applicants, you may not receive permission to take EDUC 500 the first time you apply.
 If possible, it is helpful to plan ahead when applying for permission to take EDUC 500.